 The NHVR said that they were prompted to do so after they recently received a wave of calls from concerned truck drivers about how to count work time correctly.
-Under law, truck drivers on standard hours can work 12 hours in a 24 hour block and those accredited with a Basic Fatigue Management may work for 14 hours.
+Under the law, truck drivers on standard hours can work 12 hours in a 24-hour block and those accredited with a Basic Fatigue Management may work for 14 hours.

 The memo sent out by the NHVR answered most of the common questions posed to them by truckies like how to count a 24 hour period, when does that period restart and what are the rules after taking a major rest break.